 The management of the company and the execution of the company's strategy are subject to a number of financial risks.
-The Directors have identified the need to manage the company's material financial risks, including liquidity, credit, exchange rate risk, interest rate risks, and the use of derivative and non-derivative financial instruments.
+The Directors have identified the need to manage the company's material financial risks, including liquidity, credit, exchange rate risk and interest rate risks.
 These risks are managed by Cadent Gas Limited's (a fellow subsidiary of Quadgas MidCo Limited) Treasury function ("Treasury") which invests surplus funds, mitigates foreign exchange exposure and manages borrowings for Quadgas MidCo Limited and fellow group subsidiaries.